-FEE SCHEDULE FEES FOR TRADITIONAL SECURITIES FEES FOR DIGITAL SECURITIES THIRD-PARTY FEES Amount of Assets1 under Arbor's Management Annual Fee Annual Fee Based on the agreed upon investment services, Client may be subject to Third Party Fees, which may be revised by the third-party from time to time and may include, but are not limited to 2 : First \$500,000 1000 I 13E9/ II required or elects to engage in brokerage transactions described in Transactional charges for effecting transactions; Next \$500,000 1.1% 1% of assets 3.
-Fees relative to all mutual fund and exchange traded product purchases, charges imposed directly at the fund level (e.g., management fees and other fund expenses); and independent investment managers, the fees charged by each separate manager who is engaged to manage the Assets; Next \$1,000,000 1.0% Amounts above \$2,000,000 0.85% under Arbor's management Custodian account creation and handling fees and any other fees as may be defined in the custodian agreements; - 5.
+FEE SCHEDULE FEES FOR TRADITIONAL SECURITIES FEES FOR DIGITAL SECURITIES THIRD-PARTY FEES Amount of Assets1 under Arbor's Management Annual Fee Annual Fee Based on the agreed upon investment services, Client may be subject to Third Party Fees, which may be revised by the third-party from time to time and may include, but are not limited to 2 : First \$500,000 required or elects to engage in brokerage transactions described in 1% of assets under Arbor's management Transactional charges for effecting transactions; Next \$500,000 1.1% 3.
+Fees relative to all mutual fund and exchange traded product purchases, charges imposed directly at the fund level (e.g., management fees and other fund expenses); and independent investment managers, the fees charged by each separate manager who is engaged to manage the Assets; Amounts above \$2,000,000 0.85% 1.0% Custodian account creation and handling fees and any other fees as may be defined in the custodian agreements; 5.
 Annual fees and minimum required balances; and 6.
 Taxes, if applicable.
 0.85% Notwithstanding anything to the contrary in this Agreement the Third-Party Fees, charged to the Client, are exclusive of, and in addition to, Advisor Fees as defined in Section 3(a).
 The Client is hereby advised to review the fee schedule(s) detailed in the agreement with the selected custodian(s).